Your Guide to Dental Implants: Procedure and Benefits

 Advantages of Dental Implants

-Better Appearance: Dentures that don’t fit properly aren’t able to effectively mimic the appearance of natural teeth, especially if they are constantly slipping.
-However, yourwill be a stable fused to your jawbone.
+Dentures that don’t fit properly aren’t able to effectively mimic the appearance of natural teeth, especially if they are constantly slipping.
+However, your new dental implants will be a stable tooth restoration fused to your jawbone.
 For this reason, dental implants look and feel natural.

-Bone Loss Prevention: The cells in your jawbone require stimulation from tooth roots; otherwise your jawbone will start to deteriorate.
+The cells in your jawbone require stimulation from tooth roots; otherwise, your jawbone will start to deteriorate.
 To prevent jawbone deterioration, we recommend dental implants.
 Dental implants fuse with the jawbone and create enough pressure to simulate natural tooth roots.
 If left untreated, jawbone deterioration can lead to further tooth loss or even facial collapse.

-If you are interested in our dental implant service, please feel free to call our at (614) 878-9562.
-Dr. Adam Gibson DDS strives to help patients restore smiles through dental implant procedures and other restorative dentistry services.
+If you are interested in our dental implant service, please feel free to call our Columbus dentist at (614) 878-9562.
+Dr. Adam Gibson DDS strives to help patients restore smiles through dental implant procedures and other restorative dental services.